lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

-1. **Pre-validation.** The pre-validation of CNF needs to be performed against a reference that is common for all players, which is the upstream Kubernetes and components from the CNCF ecosystem.
+1. **Pre-validation.** The pre-validation of CNF needs to be performed against a reference that is common for all players, which is upstream Kubernetes and further components from the CNCF ecosystem.
-   1. Each CNF shall be validated, including the implementation of any adaptations that may be required, within 4 months of the Kubernetes release.
+   1. Each CNF shall be validated, including the implementation of any adaptations that may be required, within 4 months of a new Kubernetes release.
    1. Every CNF shall certify adherence to cloud native principles and best practices using CNF Test Suite ([https://github.com/cncf/cnf-testsuite](https://github.com/cncf/cnf-testsuite)) as a vendor-neutral validation tool.
    1. Pre-validating CNF against additional commercial distributions such as OpenShift, Tanzu, Rancher, and Hyperscaler solutions is a plus, but not mandatory.

-1. **Adaptations.** CNF artifacts (e.g. YAML manifests, Helm charts, NFVO descriptors) shall become open for CSP’s DevOps or vendor’s delivery team to adapt them to align the deployments to the local specifics of CSP (e.g. Policy, RBAC, Compatibility) without special Change Request or complex processes involving R&D.
+1. **Adaptations.** CNF artifacts (e.g. YAML manifests, Helm charts, NFVO descriptors) shall become open for CSP’s DevOps or vendor’s delivery teams to adapt them to align the deployments to the local specifics of CSP (e.g. Policy, RBAC, Compatibility) without special Change Request or complex processes involving R&D.
     1. Validation of such adapted CNF deployment shall be performed on CSP premises.
     1. Given the successful validation vendor support for such deployment shall be granted.